indraneelpatil/nd_icp/README.md

 ### Results
-All experiments use bun000.ply as the model data file
+All experiments use bun000.ply as the model data file and initial transformation as identity

 | Target Data File     | Image Before ICP       | Image After ICP        | Transformation & Iterations |
 |---------------------|------------------------|------------------------|-------------------------------------|